Updated: Jul 9

-Clare Abbatt, who lives in rural Northamptonshire, is an artist, a sculptor and a teacher.
+Clare Abbatt s an artist, a sculptor and a teacher who lives in rural Northamptonshire.
 She's also a grandmother, and this sense of the next generation is very much behind her proposed sculpture of RSPB founder Emily Williamson.
-You can meet Clare and her bronze maquette on 1 July, Fletcher Moss Park in Didsbury, Manchester, 2-5pm.

 Clare Abbatt's statues will be at ground level: 'I want people to feel they’re very approachable, and I hope they’ll engage with them.
 You could devise great engagement with schoolchildren; educational activities; people having their photos taken.
 I want it to draw people in, so that they’re inspired to know the story behind the sculpture, ask questions, engage with nature – perhaps buy bird boxes for their children.
 That’s the kind of response I want.